JohanSchott/rspt2spectra/README.md

-# rspt2spectra
+# rspt to spectra

-Interface from the RSPt software to the impurityModel spectra repository.
+Interface from the RSPt software to the [impurityModel](https://github.com/JohanSchott/impurityModel) spectra repository.

-This repository contains a few Python modules that can be useful for analyzing RSPt output, constructing a crystal-field Hamiltonian including bath orbitals.
+This repository contains a few Python modules that can be useful for parsing and analyzing RSPt output, and constructing a crystal-field Hamiltonian including bath orbitals.
 A few examples scripts are stored in the `scripts` folder.

 Separately, in the module plotQuanty, functions for reading and plotting output from the Quanty software is provided.

+## Usage
-### Get started
+### Preparations
 - Add the path of the folder to the `PYTHONPATH` variable:
 ```bash
 export PYTHONPATH=${PYTHONPATH}:path/to/folder/rspt2spectra